Measures against coronavirus: A safe concert visit

 Can I stand up during the applause?

 We ask our visitors not to stand up during the final applause.
-We ask you to remain seated until you can leave the concert hall on the instructions of our ushers.
+We ask you to remain seated until you can leave the concert hall following the one-way routes.

 Can I have a chat after the concert at de Doelen?